Merchant's House, Sydney: History

 The Sydney Harbour Trust (SHT) gained control of the property from The Rocks Resumption Board in 1927.
 This was part of a continuing process of acquisition of properties within The Rocks and Millers Point that had begun when the SHT was established in 1900.
 Although its main purpose was not to manage properties it took on this role because of a lack of strategic direction following World War I.

 The first boarding house lease was issued to Mary Grady (or O'Grady) for the combined Nos.
-43-45 in 1928.
+43–45 in 1928.
 Some modifications were required to permit the new form of use, and these are probably the reason for partitioning, and access being pushed through between the residence and store at each level.
 A bathroom was added on Level 1 at the stair landing.

 Further modifications are recorded in 1934, including a new kitchen and improvements in water supply and toilet, as well as further improvements in access between the two buildings.

 Mary Grady's granddaughter Joan Cubis was interviewed in the house in 1993 before the most recent conservation works took place.
 Joan lived with her grandmother in the house from 1928.
 Her grandmother had moved from Fort Street because of construction of the Harbour Bridge.
 Mary Grady was replaced as lessee by Haigh Zlotkowtski in 1935 who remained until 1941.
 The access points from No. 45 to No. 47, which had been closed off, presumably when the SHT took over, were re-opened.

 It is also known that the Indian Navy used the premises for accommodation during 1941–1942 and possibly after.
 Searches of Australian Archives have not found relevant files relating to this but these may appear in the future.
 The Indian sailors were billeted while the corvettes they were to sail home were readied.

 From 1943 Alice Auguston commenced another boarding house lease.
 Modifications included gas supplies to kitchen areas and enclosing some of the rear openings in No. 45.
 The Auguston family retained the lease until 1985.

 Information about the building in the period from the end of World War II to the end of last century is sparse.
 The Auguston family continued to hold the lease.
-The Maritime Services Board (successor to the Sydney Harbour Trust) remained in ownership until the mid 1980s, when the property was transferred to the Sydney Cove Authority.
+The Maritime Services Board (successor to the Sydney Harbour Trust) remained in ownership until the mid-1980s, when the property was transferred to the Sydney Cove Authority.
 The Merchant's House and its adjoining buildings were considered to be important parts of the historic fabric that would be conserved in the process of developing new office precincts.
 As is well known, a combination of green bans and political reality prevented particular schemes from proceeding as originally planned.
-The end result was that Nos.
+The result was that Nos.
 43–45 were retained, eventually coming into the ownership of the Sydney Cove Authority, later the Sydney Harbour Foreshore Authority (SHFA).